 Finally, if you’re active and doing a lot of sports, the keto diet might not be for you.
 Carbohydrates are key for fueling more intense-forms of exercise.
 Thus a very-low-carb diet risks compromising your performance.
 (This is why it’s not a great choice for youth athletes).
 If you’re really into the ketogenic lifestyle and want to find a middle ground, check out more advanced versions called Targeted Ketogenic Diet (TKD) or Cyclical Ketogenic Diet (CKD).

 The ketogenic diet is a very low-carb, high fat diet.
 It can be a great tool to lose weight and improve blood sugar control, likely due to reducing caloric intake (from cutting out processed foods and alcohol) and improved satiety.
 Remember to allow yourself a few weeks to adapt, be prepared for some adverse symptoms, and ensure adequate sodium and mineral intake.
 (If it sounds a little too daunting, you can achieve a lot of the benefits by simply cutting out processed foods and alcohol.)

 The courage to try something new can make you proud.

 In this New Year the Keto Diet will be front and centre again in blogs, media and the news.
 If it sounds like the right diet for you, by all means, jump in with both feet and test-drive it yourself.

-If you enjoy it, keep it up and start to individualize your approach.
+Enjoy it?
+Keep it up and start to individualize your approach!
 If after a month or so you find it too restrictive, then loosen the rules and add more carbs back into your diet (just make sure they’re whole food “healthy” carbs!).
 Either way, great job taking an active role in your health.
 Enjoy the journey!